The Perfect 2 to 3 Days in Bologna Itinerary

 Sanctuary of San Luca

-Perched on top of a towering hill outside of the city of Bologna, you’ll discover the Sanctuary of San Luca, one of the most stunning landmarks of the city and an ideal starting point if you’re spending 2 days in Bologna.
+Perched on top of a towering hill outside of the city of Bologna, you’ll discover the Sanctuary of San Luca, one of the most stunning landmarks of the city and visiting is one of the best things to do in Bologna.

 One of the most important pilgrimage sites in the Emilia-Romagna region, the sanctuary of San Luca was built in the 18th century with inspiration drawn from Saint Peter’s Basilica in the Vatican.